 How does it work?

 The scale of the global education crisis is staggering.
 Even before COVID-19, over half of the world’s children and youth were either out of school or in school but not learning the skills needed to thrive.
-COVID-19 has tragically deepened and intensified this crisis.
+COVID-19 tragically deepened and intensified this crisis.
 Unless we act now, learning losses will translate into significant long-term challenges with grave economic, development, and social ramifications.

 Supercharging education financing